AzeemIdrisi/PhoneSploit-Pro/README.md

 ```
 #### On Windows :

+Make sure all the [required](https://github.com/AzeemIdrisi/PhoneSploit-Pro#requirements-) softwares are installed.

 Open terminal and paste the following commands :
 ```
 git clone https://github.com/AzeemIdrisi/PhoneSploit-Pro.git

 cd PhoneSploit-Pro/
 ```
+1. Download and extract latest `platform-tools` from [here](https:/github.com/AzeemIdrisi/PhoneSploit-Pro#adb-on-windows-)

-Copy all files from your ADB directory to PhoneSploit-Pro directory and then run :
+2. Copy all files from the extracted `platform-tools` or `adb` directory to __PhoneSploit-Pro__ directory and then run :

 ```
-python3 phonesploitpro.py
+python phonesploitpro.py
 ```